-Comp onent Description (3) Vent Enables airflow to cool internal components.
-NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
-It is normal for the internal fan to cycle on and off during routine operation.
-(4) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+Comp onent Description (1) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional standalone microphones.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, see the Regulatory, Safety, and Environmental Notices .
-To access this guide: ▲ Select the Search icon in the taskbar, type HP Documentation in the search box, and then select HP Documentation.
+To access this guide: ▲ Type HP Documentation in the taskbar search box, and then select HP Documentation.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
-(5) Speaker Produces sound.
+(2) ss← USB SuperSpeed 5 Gbps port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
+NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small externa device.